Robert Skoglund

-Robert Skoglund (born January 8, 1936), known professionally as The humble Farmer, is a humorist, columnist and radio personality.
+Robert Skoglund (January 18, 1936 – November 30, 2024), known professionally as The humble Farmer, was an American humorist, columnist, and radio personality.

 Early life

-Skoglund was born on January 8, 1936, in St. George, Maine to Swedish immigrants.
-His ancestors settled in the same area in 1734.
-He was the only student to receive a college degree in his Rockland, Maine high school class.
+Skoglund was born on January 8, 1936 in St. George, Maine, to a Swedish immigrant father.
+His maternal ancestors settled in the same area in 1734.
+He was the only student in his Rockland, Maine, high school class to receive a college degree.
 Skoglund learned to play several instruments and mastered a half dozen languages.
-In 1970, he earned a master’s degree in linguistics from the University of Rochester.
+In 1970, he earned a master's degree in linguistics from the University of Rochester.

 Career

 In the 1970s, Skoglund published humorous one-line personals in the Maine Times, such as: "Antique dealer seeks attractive young woman interested in one night stand" and "experienced traveler seeks attractive young woman who really enjoys being abroad."
 This caught the attention of local radio stations and media publications.

 In 1982, Skoglund sent out samples of his writing and invited newspaper editors from around the nation to partake in a free lobster bake in his backyard.
 According to Skoglund, the bake was a promotional gimmick to gain exposure for his humor column.
 The event became an annual occurrence each August, growing from a few guests the first year, to hundreds of musicians, entertainers, politicians and celebrities.
 At its height, the bake was held "under an enormous tent with a full-sized stage for the entertainers and a crew of 50 volunteers as cooks, servers and parking attendants", said Skoglund in a 2015 interview.
 Skoglund soon gained national recognition and by 1988 he was giving "three talks a week" as The humble Farmer.
 More than 50 newspapers were running Skoglund's column nationwide.
-Skoglund always pointed out that the “H” in “humble” was lowercase because it was "more humble that way."
+Skoglund always pointed out that the "H" in "humble" was lowercase because it was "more humble that way."

 Skoglund also hosted a weekly jazz and humor program called The Humble Farmer on Maine Public Radio from 1978 until 2007.
 The program offered "humor, self-deprecating, dry New England wit, jazz music from the 1920s through the 1940s, history, letters from far flung fans, odd snippets of news, obtuse observations, politics, philosophy, and wonderings."
 Writer Mike Crowe likened the show to A Prairie Home Companion saying: "What Garrison Keillor is to the Midwest and the nation, Robert Skoglund is to Maine and New England."
-The Boston Herald also called Skoglund: "New England’s Answer to Garrison Keillor."
+The Boston Herald also called Skoglund: "New England's Answer to Garrison Keillor."
 Maine humorist Tim Sample said of Skoglund: "[he] always struck me as a person who could put the authentic, true Maine humor point of view across in the written word.
-He’s aware that he’s coming from an oral tradition of humor that has tremendous value and history of legacy from our ancestors."
+He's aware that he's coming from an oral tradition of humor that has tremendous value and history of legacy from our ancestors."
 For nearly three decades, Skoglund worked pro bono for MPBN Radio before asking $30 a show in 2006.